OutSystems/docs-odc/src/eap/configuration-management/configuration-management.md

 App configurations can use one of the following values:

 * **Default**.
 The value set in ODC Studio for the configuration.
-You can use this value in the Development, Test, or Production stages.
+You can use this value in any of your stages, such as Development, Test, or Production.

 * **Current**.
 The value currently in use, if defined, otherwise the default value is the current value in use.